 Why Should I Consider Doing a 1031 Exchange?

 1031 exchanges are a great way to save money on taxes and keep your money working for you in a continued investment.
-If you have real estate or personal property that you use primarily for use in your trade or business, a 1031 exchange allows you to defer the taxable gains on that sale and move them into a bigger, better replacement property.
+If you have real property that you use primarily for use in your trade or business, a 1031 exchange allows you to defer the taxable gains on that sale and move them into a bigger, better replacement property.
 In short, a 1031 exchange is a great way to keep your money working for you and compounding interest over time.

 Can I Do a 1031 Exchange on Any Property?